About The Project

 April 1, 2012

-In partnership with the Department for Conservation of Architectural Heritage Sites (DCHS), Ministry of Home and Culture, the documentation of the existing structure of the Wangduechhoeling Palace began.
+In partnership with the Division for Conservation of Heritage Sites (DCHS), Ministry of Home and Culture, the documentation of the existing structure of the Wangduechhoeling Palace began.

 October 5, 2011